karomap/php-ogc/README.md

 # Rationale

+This is a fork from [elevenlab/php-ogc](https://github.com/eleven-lab/php-ogc) with some modifications.

 This package aims to implement the Open Geo Consortium proposed standard for geo-spatial objects.

 # Installation